j-unspeakable/Data_Engineering_Zoomcamp/README.md

 - Best practices in BigQuery (Cost reduction and query performance) was carried out using Partitioning and Clustering.
 - SQL for machine Learning in BigQuery.
 - BigQuery Machine Learning Deployment.

+<a name="week4"></a>
+## Week 4: Analytics engineering
+- Introduction to Analytics Engineering
+- Data Modelling concepts
+- Data Transformation with DBT.

+>> In summary, models were developed with the Yellow taxi data (Years 2019 and 2020), Green taxi data (Years 2019 and 2020), and fhv data (Year 2019).
+Tests were carried out and an extensive documentation was developed.
+Deployment was also implemented with best practices and a dashboard was created with Google's [looker studio](https://lookerstudio.google.com/).